Glass Rose: Gameplay

 The game mainly uses a point and click system.
 Players do not control Takashi's movements directly, instead using a cursor to select points of interest in the game's environment.
 This control scheme is also used in some scenes that are similar to quick time events.
+Mind Points are used if players fail to complete investigating a certain area within a period of time and when mind reading is used.
+The game ends if MPs are entirely consumed.

 A large portion of the game involves talking to other characters in the Yoshinodou household.
 While engaging a conversation, the player can use the cursor to highlight words in the text onscreen, which allows Takashi to further inquire about certain topics of discussion.

 Plot

 Glass Rose primarily takes place in a remote Japanese mansion in 1929.
 The player assumes the role of an amateur reporter named Takashi Kagetani.
-While exploring an abandoned mansion with his friend Emi in the year 2003, he is knocked unconscious by a supernatural force and awakens seventy years in the past, where the mansion has been restored to its former glory.
+While exploring an abandoned mansion with his friend Emi in the year 2003, he is knocked unconscious by a supernatural force and awakens seventy-four years in the past, where the mansion has been restored to its former glory.
 In order to return to his own time, Takashi is forced to explore the mansion and interact with its denizens, the Yoshinodou family.

 Takashi also finds that the time warp has left him with the ability to briefly glimpse into a person's mind while conversing with them.
 By employing this ability, he can investigate into a series of murders in the Yoshinodou household.